How we use your information

 This is information about a living person which allows anyone to work out who they are such as name, address, telephone number, date of birth, and bank details and so on.
 This can include letters, emails, photographs, audio and video recordings.
 Some of your information is also known as special category data which is more sensitive, and we have to look after it more carefully.
 This includes details of ethnic origin, religious beliefs, sexual orientation, trade union membership, health data, and biometric (for example fingerprints, facial recognition) and genetic (such as DNA) data.

 By providing services for you we ask for a wide range of information, some of which is personal.
 This can be (for example) information used for the assessment and collection of Council Tax and business rates, the payment of benefits, grants and loans administration, applications for housing and accommodation, and for the collection of waste.
 We then use your personal information to deliver the service or fulfil an obligation.
 Many of these services and obligations are covered under laws, the main ones for the council are the Local Government Acts and the Localism Act 2011 but there are many more.
-A non-exhaustive list of the reasons we take your information can be found here: Why we take your information
+A non-exhaustive list of the reasons we take your information can be found in our: Privacy Notice Information for West Suffolk Council service areas.

 Usually, the information we hold about you has been collected for a specific purpose.
 Your consent may be needed when we want to use data for a different purpose.
 For example, we collect your name and address so we can send you Council Tax bills, but we would need your permission if we used this information to send you something else at another time, this is called opting in.
 If you give consent for this action or any other form of opt in consent, you have the right to ask for this consent to be withdrawn, where relevant.